Forensic Psychology MSc

 • Risk and the importance of risk in forensic psychology.

-• The evolution of risk assessment in forensic psychology.
+• The evolution of risk assessment in forensic psychology and how this is underpinned by empirical research.

 • Protective factors and why they are now seen as a vital part of a forensic assessment.